There's Nothing Like It!

 To me, every home with children must have livestock.
 Randy milked cows growing up and insisted that we look for a dairy cow and, definitely, NOT a goat!
 However, after much convincing and a visit to a wonderful neighbor with goats, (Thanks, Tina!), I talked my husband into accepting dairy goats into our world.
 I very much prefer their smaller size, friendly personality, & pellets instead of pies, if you know what I mean.
 They've added many joys to our family, along with hard work, a lot of learning, and delicious, always fresh, raw milk.

-In the fall of 2014, we broke ground with a plan to plant peonies in the fall of 2015.
+In the fall of 2014, at the request of our then 12-year-old son who still LOVES to grow stuff, we broke ground with a plan to plant peonies in the fall of 2015.
 These peony roots arrived in September 2015, and 560 peonies were planted in our field that fall.
 In 2018 we added 180 more peonies to our farm.
 We now grow 7 peony varieties in white, pink, blush, and red.